 Scrape all food scraps and grease solids into the garbage, not down the sink or toilet.

-Clean up grease spills using an absorbent material (e.g. cat litter, paper towels) and place it in the garbage can.
+Clean up grease spills using an absorbent material (e.g. cat litter, paper towels) and place them in the garbage can.

-Pollution prevention is the most cost effective and sustainable method to deal with plugged sewers and raw sewage overflows in your neighbourhood.
-Your cooperation adds up to a significant and measureable impact.
+Pollution prevention is the most cost-effective and sustainable method to deal with plugged sewers and raw sewage overflows in your neighbourhood.
+Your cooperation adds up to a significant and measurable impact.
 Talk to your neighbours and encourage them to use cups as well.

 What is Your Turn?